Paia | Maui | Hawaii

 March 05, 1891 — September 15,1974

-The original Mission was built right on time for Obon in 1932 and people of Okinawan origin enjoyed their Bon-Dance.
+The original Mission was built right in time for Obon in 1932 and people of Okinawan origin enjoyed their Bon-Dance.

 Rev. Okamoto was one of first Rinzai monks who came to west and spread Zen in United States.
 He translated and published "On Zen Meditation" in English, his friend Nyogen Senzaki's book, in 1936.